 With medical speech recognition technology such as Dragon Medical One, clinicians can issue notes to an EHR where a mobile app serves as the microphone on their device.
 After processing these notes, the software updates the medical records of their patients immediately.

 Hence, it saves considerable resources of the healthcare institution as the transcription task is handled automatically and internally.
 It also promotes collaboration among clinicians.
 This means that clinicians can view the notes of a patient as soon as the treating physician adds them.
 Documentation was never this straightforward as voice recognition is quickly becoming a seamless component of the IT workflows in hospitals.

 There are some prominent names that have become popular for their effective use of speech recognition technology.
-For instance, this hospital facilitates researchers and clinicians to use Amazon Alexa.
+For instance, Cedars-Sinai and many other hospitals encourage researchers and clinicians to use Amazon Alexa.
 With Alexa doctors and nurses can view information in real time in a bid to treat patients, particularly those who are in the ICU.

 Several dynamic and command-based responses in an EHR system can significantly decrease the time needed to execute traditional dictation.